What are Home Warranty Hidden Costs?

 - Repair Over Replacement.
 Even if an appliance is faltering very often, the service providers tend to repair it rather than replace it as it will cost them less.
 Due to this tendency of service providers, you have to face the same problem repeatedly, without having much control over it as you are tied down by spending in the plan.

-- Max Limit – Some companies will set the ceiling on maximum amount on repair expenses they incur.
+- Max Limit – Some companies will set the ceiling on the maximum amount on repair expenses they incur.
 Make sure you understand these limitations.

 - As you near the end of your warranty period, cautiously examine the home for signs of problems.